 The King with Dirty Feet

-The King with Dirty Feet by Sally Pomme Clayton, illustrated by Rhiannon Sanderson (Otter-Barry Books 2021/ 2018)
+The King with Dirty Feet by Sally Pomme Clayton, illustrated by Rhiannon Sanderson (Otter-Barry Books 2021/ 2018) Winner of ‘Best Picture Book’, Oxford Book Awards 2019

 The king has not had a bath for a whole year, and he is starting to smell.
 When the king finally bathes in the river, he can not get his feet clean.
 His servant Gabu has three days to rid the land of dirt and dust.
 Gabu sweeps, brushes, and stitches – as he tries to clean up the kingdom.
 This new picture book is a re-telling of an old and beloved folktale from Bangladesh.
 It is gentle and humorous and has a twist at the end.
 The King with Dirty Feet is about a very important invention we cannot do without!

-The King with Dirty Feet is one of Sally Pomme’s best-loved tales.
-It was the very first story she wrote and published, and has had many unexpected incarnations.
-Read about the history of the story on her blog.
-She has created a new storytelling performance to go with the book, where she tells The King with Dirty Feet, along with other fairytales about shoes.
-The performance has musical sounds, actions, rhymes to join in with, and some very special teeny tiny shoes for young audiences to look at and learn about shoes from different parts of the World.
-This lovely, inclusive storytelling show has been performed at: Omnibus Theatre; Beyond the Border Storytelling Festival; Brent Libraries; Dhaka Lit Fest; The Southbank Centre; Glamorgan Libraries; Bromley Libraries; Oxford Storytelling Festival, and many schools.
+She has created a magical performance based on the book, with musical sounds, actions, rhymes to join in with and some very special teeny tiny shoes for young audiences to wonder at!
+This lovely, inclusive storytelling show has a free teacher’s workshop resource sheet and has been performed at: Bexley Libraries; Omnibus Theatre; Beyond the Border Storytelling Festival; Brent Libraries; Dhaka Lit Fest; The Southbank Centre; Glamorgan Libraries; Bromley Libraries; Boi Lit Fest; Oxford Storytelling Festival, and many many schools and libraries across the country.